WTW-IM/es-components/packages/es-components/src/components/controls/radio-buttons/RadioGroup.md

 Group radio buttons together using a `RadioGroup` component.
-Providing a `legendText` prop will render a legend with the grouped radio buttons.
+Providing a `legendContent` prop will render a legend with the grouped radio buttons.
 Individual options can also be disabled.

 ```